|

 1948 Soviets blockades Berlin from the west

-1950 V-2/WAC Corporal rocket launch; 1st launch from Cape Canaveral
+Corporal rocket launch; 1st launch from Cape

 1952 President Truman settles 53-day steel strike